-- A. Forfeiture of the contest - B. The specific sport during which the ineligible coach was used will be placed on probation status for up to one (1) calendar year. - C. The ineligible coach may be suspended from further competition and any activity as determined by the Executive Director - D. The school may be fined up to \$500.00
+- A. Forfeiture of the contest - B. The specific sport during which the ineligible coach was used will be placed on probation status for up to one (1) calendar year. - C. The ineligible coach may be suspended from further competition and any activity as determined by the Executive Director

+D. The school may be fined up to \$500.00

 Rule 2.
-EMPLOYMENT
+EMPLOYMENT.

 - A. Teacher-Coaches shall be regularly employed and paid by the local board of education for professional duties.
-Assignment of professional duties shall be for a minimum of three regular class periods or equivalent time each day. - B. Assignment to a professional education duty other than a classroom teaching assignment all or part of the required three periods is permissible, but such assignment does not excuse a coach from the licensure required as a teacher. - C. Licensed teacher-coaches who do not have the ADE coaching endorsement must successfully complete the AAA's required coaches education program prior to practice or interscholastic coaching. - D. The coach's duties as an employee shall require licensure that will qualify him/her to be paid legally from a public school teachers salary fund. - E. A coach may receive money for directing recreational activities outside his regular coaching duties, during off-hours including summer months or from an outside agency. - F. Payment from federal program funds is permissible if the contract of the coach is eligible to be paid from teacher salary funds.
-However, the AAA does not approve a vocational permit as licensure for coaching even though such an individual can be contracted and paid from salary funds. - G. The school must submit a Teacher-Coach Verification form each year for each teacher-coach who does not have a coaching endorsement certifying that the school has ON FILE documentation for each AAA required item. - H. All cheer coaches, competitive and non-competitive, must be AACCA safety certified.
+Assignment of professional duties shall be for a minimum of three regular class periods or equivalent time each day. - B. Assignment to a professional education duty other than a classroom teaching assignment all or part of the required three periods is permissible, but such assignment does not excuse a coach from the licensure required as a teacher unless granted a written waiver through ADE licensure.. - C. Licensed teacher-coaches who do not have the ADE coaching endorsement and teachers granted a written waiver through ADE licensure must successfully complete the AAA's required coaches education program prior to practice or interscholastic coaching. - D. The coach's duties as an employee shall require licensure or written waiver through ADE licensure that will qualify him/her to be paid legally from a public school teachers salary fund. - E. A coach may receive money for directing recreational activities outside his regular coaching duties, during off-hours including summer months or from an outside agency. - F. Payment from federal program funds is permissible if the contract of the coach is eligible to be paid from teacher salary funds.
+However, the AAA does not approve a vocational permit as licensure for coaching even though such an individual can be contracted and paid from salary funds. - G. The school must submit a Teacher-Coach Verification form each year for each teacher-coach who does not have a coaching endorsement certifying that the school has ON FILE documentation for each AAA required item. - H. Each cheerleading coach must be currently safety certified by the American Association of Cheerleading Coaches and Administrators.
+A school's safety certified cheer coach must be present at any practice, game, or performance where any members of the team will be learning, practicing, or performing partner stunts or tumbling.

 Rule 3.
-REGISTERED VOLUNTEER COACHES
+REGISTERED VOLUNTEER COACHES.

-- A. Registered volunteers are only allowed to serve as an assistant coach in football, basketball, and track. - B. All registered volunteers MUST be 22 years of age or older. - C. Registered volunteer coaches are not permitted to receive any financial compensation for their services. - D. Registered volunteers must submit to a background check with the submission of their initial verification form.
-All registered volunteers must submit to a background check (fingerprinting) every five years. - E. Registered volunteer coaches must successfully complete the AAA's required coaches education program prior to practice or interscholastic coaching.

-- F. The school must submit a Registered Volunteers Verification form and the Registered Volunteer Enrollment form each year for each registered volunteer certifying that the school has ON FILE documentation for each AAA required item. - G. Registered volunteer cheer coaches, competitive and non-competitive, must be AACCA safety certified. - Rule 4.
+- A. Registered volunteers may act as a head coach in all varsity junior and senior high sports administered by the Arkansas Activities Association except in the sports of football, basketball, and track and field. - B. All registered volunteers MUST be 22 years of age or older. - C. Registered volunteer coaches are not permitted to receive any financial compensation for their services. - D. Registered volunteers must submit to a background check with the submission of their initial verification form.
+All registered volunteers must submit to a background check (fingerprinting) every five years. - E. Registered volunteer coaches must successfully complete the AAA's required coaches education program prior to practice or interscholastic coaching. - F. The school must submit a Registered Volunteers Verification form and the Registered Volunteer Enrollment form each year for each registered volunteer certifying that the school has ON FILE documentation for each AAA required item. - G. Registered volunteer cheer coaches, competitive and non-competitive, must be AACCA safety certified. - Rule 4.
 NONPUBLIC SCHOOL COACHES.
 A nonpublic school coach must meet the same requirements as a public school coach in a comparable assignment. - Rule 5.
 STUDENT TEACHERS.
 A teaching intern (student teacher) may assist with coaching duties during the intern period at the assigned school.
 The intern may not assume the responsibilities of head coach nor be paid for service.